 Have steps been taken to prevent any unauthorised access, e.g. are all ladders removed or their rungs boarded so they can’t be used?

 Remove any temptation to access hazardous areas.
-Where practical, remove all ladders from the site, including scaffolding and excavation ladders, or block access to these accessways.
+Where practical, remove all ladders, equipment and machinery from the site wherever possible, including scaffolding and excavation ladders, or block access.

 Are excavations and openings securely covered, fenced off, or backfilled?